CodeNow/runnable-hostname/README.md

 hostname.direct({
   shortHash: 'abcdef',
-  // non-masterPod instance has branch in name
+  // non-masterPod instance has branch in name, so branch is required
   instanceName: 'branch-instanceName',
   branch: 'branch',
   ownerUsername: 'ownerUsername',